Murder The Gold Standard of Criminal Defense

 • Social stigma and discrimination

-Defenses to Murder Charges in California
+Defenses to Murder Charges in Nevada County

 Just because you were charged with murder does not mean you have been convicted.
 You have a legal right to defend yourself.
-Nevada County murder defense lawyer Chris Walsh knows how the prosecution develops murder cases because he used to work for the other side.
+Nevada County murder lawyer Chris Walsh knows how the prosecution develops murder cases because he used to work for the other side.
 Now, he uses his knowledge to protect those who have been accused.

 We may use one or more of the following defenses in your case: